nexusformat/definitions/manual/source/nxdl.rst

 Unit categories in  :index:`NXDL specifications <pair: NXDL; units>` describe the expected type of units for a NeXus field.
-They should describe valid units consistent with the section on
-:ref:`NeXus units <Design-Units>` in Volume I.
+They should describe valid units consistent with the :ref:`NeXus units <Design-Units>` section.
 The values for unit categories are restricted (by an enumeration) to the following table.